jessicaphamca/jekyll-theme-massively/about.md

 <p>With a background in <strong>Finance and Banking</strong>, an <strong>MBA</strong>, and a <strong>post-degree diploma in Data Analytics</strong>, I combine business acumen with technical expertise to create impactful solutions.
 Each project in this portfolio demonstrates my ability to derive actionable insights and support informed decision-making through data.</p>

-<p>I invite you to explore my work and discover how I apply cutting-edge analytics and data science techniques to drive success.</p>
+<p>I'd invite you to explore my work and discover how I apply cutting-edge analytics and data science techniques to drive success.</p>